terminatorul/perl-ODBC/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/n558pyl787ymf3bd/branch/master?svg=true)](https://ci.appveyor.com/project/terminatorul/perl-odbc/branch/master)

 # perl-ODBC
-Perl 6 modules for ODBC databases
+Perl 6 module for ODBC databases.

+## Installation
+Clone the repository and manually copy the module to Perl 6 modules directory, since there is no module distribution archive packaged or uploaded to the Perl6 ecosystem for this module.

 ## Notification messages
 `ODBC` module will send notifications for informational SQLState values (error class '01000') reported by the Driver Manager.
 These notifications are exception classes of the form `X::ODBC::SQLInfo[$sqlcode]`, that inherit from the standard `CX::Warn` class.

-The intended use is for the application to handle these notifications in a Perl 6 `CONTROL` phaser, that would maybe display the message to the console and the `.resume` the exception.
+The intended use is for the application to handle these notifications in a Perl 6 `CONTROL` phaser, that would maybe display the message to the console and then `.resume` the exception.
 With the current issues with Perl 6 implementation, the `CONTROL` phaser must also handle the standard `CX::Warn` exception in a similar fasion, for example:

 ```perl6
 use X::ODBC;